compas-dev/compas_fab/docs/examples/08_ros_create_moveit_package_from_custom_urdf.rst

 * Click on the *Virtual Joints* pane selector.
 Click on *Add Virtual Joint*
 * Set the joint name as "virtual_joint"
-* Set the child link as "base_link" and the parent frame name as "world".
+* Set the child link as "world" and the parent frame name as "world".
 * Set the Joint Type as "fixed".
 * Click *Save*.